Elfyn Evans: Career

-The 2023 World Rally Championship saw a return to glory for Evans, securing 3 rally wins, in Croatia Rally, Rally Finland and Rally Japan, in order to secure the runner-up spot behind teammate and championship winner Kalle Rovanperä.
+The 2023 World Rally Championship saw a return to glory for Evans, securing three rally wins, in Croatia Rally, Rally Finland and Rally Japan, in order to secure the runner-up spot behind teammate and championship winner Kalle Rovanperä.
 The 2024 World Rally Championship saw Evans pick-up another runners-up spot, behind Thierry Neuville who had just secured his first drivers championship, Evans took his first and only win of the season in the closing round at 2024 Rally Japan taking the championship runner-up spot away from Ott Tänak who retired.
-This marked Evans 4th time as the WRC drivers' championship runner-up, hoping to mount a championship challenge for the 2025 season.
+This marked Evans fourth time as the WRC drivers' championship runner-up, hoping to mount a championship challenge for the 2025 season.

 The 2025 World Rally Championship brought on new regulations that removed the hybrid systems that had only just been introduced in 2022.
 A change that Evans' had previously attributed to a slump in form, Evans' had previously excelled with the non-hybrid Toyotas of 2020 and 2021, mounting championship battles with 8-time World Rally Champion Sebastian Ogier in both years, which proved a positive outlook for Evans' possible championship challenge for the 2025 season.
+Evans' went on to lead the championship for majority of the season, seeing his lead whittled away by Sebastian Ogier, who clinched the title at the final event in Saudi Arabia.
+Runner-up once again to the now nine-time world champion.

+Evan's was officially announced as a driver for the 2026 World Rally Championship season on November 10, 2025, Toyota remains the car to beat in 2026 but Evans' faces serious competition in new teammate Oliver Solberg who is replacing Kalle Rovanpera, being a main contender for the World Championship in his first full season for Toyota in Rally 1.
+Evans' put up a strong effort in the first half of the 2026 season, with 5 podiums and 2 wins.